anqurvanillapy/transrt/README.md

 Hello, world!
 ```

-The second line will not be written in the output file
+The second line will not be written in the output file,
-Well, enjoy your translating!
+And now, enjoy your translating!

 ### Search ###